 Getting all the air out at this step is critical.
+Having the pistons extended as much as is possible will also help with proper operation.
 Note that if you don't get all the air out you will have to remove the brakes and bench bleed again.
 It may take several times if you have never done this before.

 Install the calipers as shown with brake pads.
 Install the master mount as shown.
 The pedal bolt should be tightened until all springs are taught but not compressing the master cylinders.
 The master cylinders MUST fully extend when the pedal is released so they can draw in fluid for compensation.
-This means no pre-load on the brakes when the brakes are off.
-The master mount will fit in the channel under the floor.
-Shown is a stretched cart so things are easier to see.
-Brake lines should be routed rearward out the hole then forward to the front calipers.
+This means no pre-load on the drum or hydraulic brakes when the parking brake is off.